janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 ## Short-Term Tasks for The Coming Week

 <ol>
   <li>Carried over from last week: When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
-This is important for users because they oftne need to manually verify whether the generated answers are correct.</li>
+This is essential for users because they typically need to verify whether the generated answers are correct manually.</li>
-  <li>Start first paper, write outline, and identify initial outlets for publication.</li>
+  <li>Start the first paper, write an outline, and identify initial outlets for publication.</li>
   <li>Conduct the research proposal meeting with my supervisors.</li>
 </ol>